Smoothing Proximal Gradient Methods for Nonsmooth Sparsity Constrained Optimization: Optimality Conditions and Global Convergence: Introduction

-One difficulty of solving Problem (\ref{eq:main}) is due to the combinational nature of the cardinality constraint.
-A traditional method is to simply replace $\ell_0$ norm by its convex relaxation such as $\ell_1$ norm \cite{candes2005decoding} and top-$k$ norm relaxation.
-Some studies have shown that non-convex approximation methods such as Schatten $\ell_p$ norm \cite{xu2012l,ZengLX16}, reweighted $\ell_1$ norm \cite{ChenZ14}, Capped $\ell_1$ function often obtain better accuracy than the convex counterpart \cite{zhang10a,YuanG19}.
-Furthermore, greedy methods \cite{tropp2007signal} and multi-stage convex relaxation methods \cite{zhang10a,bi2014exact,yuan2016sparsempec} have been proposed and they are expected to refine the solutions of the convex methods.
-Recent efforts mainly lie in directly minimizing the non-convex formulation in (\ref{eq:main}).
-Iterative Hard Thresholding (IHT) method \cite{BahmaniRajBoufounos2013,NguyenNW17} maintains the sparsity of the solution by iteratively setting the small elements (in magnitude) to zero in a gradient descent manner.
-The rate of convergence and parameter estimation error of IHT-style methods were established under restricted strong convexity/smoothness conditions\cite{YuanLZ17,jain2014iterative}.
-Recently, the work of \cite{beck2013sparsity,Beck2016} presents a new optimality criterion which is based on coordinate-wise optimality for sparsity constrained optimization.
-It is proven that this condition is stronger than the optimality criterion based on IHT.
-The work of \cite{yuankdd2020,yuancvpr2019} proposes and analyzes a new block coordinate optimality condition for general sparse optimization.
-The block coordinate optimality condition is stronger than the coordinate-wise optimality condition since it includes the latter as a special case.
+Solving Problem (\ref{eq:main}) presents a challenge primarily due to the combinatorial nature of the cardinality constraint.
+A conventional approach involves replacing the non-convex $\ell_0$ norm with its convex relaxations, such as the $\ell_1$ norm \cite{candes2005decoding} and top-$k$ norm relaxation.
+However, studies have revealed that non-convex approximation techniques, such as the Schatten $\ell_p$ norm \cite{xu2012l, ZengLX16} and reweighted $\ell_1$ norm \cite{candes2008enhancing}, often yield superior accuracy compared to their convex counterparts \cite{zhang10a, YuanG19}.
+Furthermore, alternative strategies like multi-stage convex relaxation techniques have been introduced \cite{zhang10a, bi2014exact}, aiming to refine solutions obtained through convex methods.
+Recent efforts have primarily focused on directly minimizing the non-convex formulation in (\ref{eq:main}).
+Greedy pursuit methods \cite{bahmani2013greedy,tropp2007signal} selectively choose a variable coordinate to update, leading to optimality guarantees in certain scenarios.
+Iterative Hard Thresholding (IHT) methods \cite{BahmaniRajBoufounos2013, NguyenNW17} maintain sparsity by iteratively zeroing out small magnitude elements in a gradient descent fashion.
+Convergence rates and parameter estimation errors for IHT-style methods have been rigorously established under restricted smoothness and strong convexity conditions \cite{YuanLZ17, jain2014iterative}.
+The work of \cite{beck2013sparsity, Beck2016,beck2016minimization,beck2019optimization} introduced a novel optimality criterion based on coordinate-wise optimality for sparsity constrained optimization.
+It has been proven that this condition is stronger than the IHT-based optimality condition.
+Additionally, a new block coordinate optimality condition \cite{yuankdd2020, yuancvpr2019} was introduced for general sparse optimization, which is more powerful than the coordinate-wise optimality condition, encompassing it as a special case.